-Little ol' Lionsgate is really hitting the big leagues now as the studio may be entering the wonderful (and lucrative) world of theme parks.
-"The Hunger Games" is being eyed for a vacation destination.
+Little ol' Lionsgate is really hitting the big leagues now as the studio may be entering the wonderful (and lucrative) world of theme parks as "The Hunger Games" is being eyed for a vacation destination, according to Variety.

 Lionsgate CEO Jon Feltheimer made the announcement on Friday morning during a conference call with analysts, saying that the studio had been approached about "Hunger Games" theme parks in two territories.
 He gave no further details, but surely it was enough to get everyone's imagination running wild.

 Picture yourself taking a flaming chariot trot.
 Then move over to the Tracker Jacker ride, it's bound to be quite the trip.
-The Quarter Quell Arena Wave Pool will certainly be a cool spot on a hot day.
+The Quarter Quell Arena Wave Pool will certainly be the hot spot on a hot day.
 And for the little ones, how nice will it be to coast through the Districts in a Small-World-style tour of widespread poverty and oppression?

 But please, stay away from the Nightlock berries in the food court.
 Oh wait, this is Hunger Games Land, there is no food court.